-If you need additional ideas, look at what your audience asks on social media and forums, like Quora.
+If you need additional HVAC marketing ideas for video, look at what your audience asks on social media and forums, like Quora.

 When you create a video, do it with every user in mind.
 Include substitutes or captions with your videos, that way everyone can follow along with your how-to guide, product showcase, or event recap.
 That extra effort makes a difference to consumers, as it shows initiative and consideration by your team.

 Optimize your videos for different platforms

 As a part of your strategy to advertise your HVAC company, you’ll likely adopt a presence on multiple platforms, from YouTube to Facebook.
 It’s critical that you optimize your video for each of these platforms — that you can optimize their success.

 For example, if you’re sharing your YouTube videos with your Facebook audience, you want to rethink that strategy.
 Instead of sharing the video from YouTube, the best practice is to upload it directly to Facebook.

 Why?
 Facebook offers a few perks to native videos.
 It’ll let you create a larger thumbnail for your video, which can attract users.
 Even better, your videos will autoplay for users, which increases the exposure of your content.